top of page

 Public Spaces Committee

-The current member of the Public Spaces Committee are co-chairs Jason Donchin and Diana Staring, Jacqueline Moore, Bruce Feingold, Sandy Friedland, Nancy Holliday, Mike Fein, Luis Cisz, Sophie Yu, Maria Fein, Marion Brenner, Linda Agerter, Walter Gams, and Bernie Lo.
+The current members of the Public Spaces Committee are co-chairs Jason Donchin and Diana Staring, plus Jacqueline Moore, Bruce Feingold, Sandy Friedland, Claire Greene, Luis Cisz, Sophie Yu, Marion Brenner, Linda Agerter, Walter Garms, and Elizabeth Lee.

 IMG_8176.jpeg